izaanaamir/CS201_HWs/README.md

 # CS201_HWs
-My solutions to the labs of Bilkent University's Fundamental Structures of Computer Science I course.
+My solutions to the homeworks of Bilkent University's Fundamental Structures of Computer Science I course.
 (2021-2022)

 ### Topics:
 `HW 1`: Creating and running dynamically allocated multi-dimensional arrays using pointers while performing operations on the arrays.